sporniket/spring-test-dbunit/README.md

 ## Writing a DataSet Loader

-By default DBUnit datasets are loaded from flat XML files.
+Several dataset loaders are already available to read from:

+* flat XML files, (default)
+* XLS files.

 If you need to load data from another source you will need to write your own DataSet loader and configure your tests to use it.
 Custom loaders must implement the `DataSetLoader` interface and provide an implementation of the `loadDataSet` method.
 The `AbstractDataSetLoader` is also available and provides a convenient base class for most loaders.

 Here is an example loader that reads data from a CSV formatted file.